TheeKingZa/alx-higher_level_programming/0x00-python-hello_world/README.md

 		variable = 42
 		print("The answer is:", variable)

+# How to use strings
-# Strings in Python are created using single or double quotes:
+	Strings in Python are created using single or double quotes:
 		--code--
 			string1 = 'Single quotes'
 			string2 = "Double quotes"
 ---------------------------

 Indexing and slicing are used to access specific elements or portions of sequences (like strings, lists, etc.).
 Indexing starts from 0, and negative indices count from the end: